Coverage That Proves Features Work

 What a Flow Gives You

-A flow is a single Playwright script that runs a complete user journey — real browser, real API calls, real session — from entry to measurable outcome.
+A flow is a single script that runs a complete user journey — real browser, real API calls, real session — from entry to measurable outcome.
 Its result is unambiguous.

 Guest Checkout Flow — 1 script, complete signal